Munshiganj-1

-Munshiganj-1 is a constituency represented in the Jatiya Sangsad (National Parliament) of Bangladesh since 2024 by Mohiuddin Ahmed.
+Munshiganj-1 is a constituency represented in the Jatiya Sangsad (National Parliament) of Bangladesh.

 Boundaries

 The constituency encompasses Sirajdikhan and Sreenagar upazilas.

 History

 The constituency was created in 1984 from a Dhaka constituency when the former Dhaka District was split into six districts: Manikganj, Munshiganj, Dhaka, Gazipur, Narsingdi, and Narayanganj.

 Ahead of the 2008 general election, the Election Commission redrew constituency boundaries to reflect population changes revealed by the 2001 Bangladesh census.
 The 2008 redistricting reduced the number of seats in the district from four to three, making each of the surviving three larger.